m-tartari/ekf_matlab/README.md

 - **Part 1:** Development of a Kalman Filter for the self-localization.
 - **Part 2:** Development of an Extended Kalman Filter for the self-localization.

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged.